yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

 - Disabling nodes in DT

-    Unnecessary nodes can be disabled by adding :literal:`status = "disabled"` to the nodes.
+    Unnecessary nodes can be disabled by adding :code:`status = "disabled"` to the nodes.
 While this will not directly affect boot time, the minimal kernel will not throw probe errors during boot.

 Reducing userspace boot time
 ----------------------------